LovethTee/JournalApp/README.md

 ## Mission & Objectives

-- To create a space for families to share their experiences as well as gain insight from the experiences of others.
+- Create a space for families to share their experiences as well as gain insight from the experiences of others.

 - Users do not have to worry about losing access to information about their experiences.